saltstack-formulas/template-formula/TOFS_pattern.md

 restrict ::1
 ```

-With all this, it's easy to install and configure a simple NTP server just running `salt-call state.sls ntp.conf`: the package will be installed, the service will be running and the configuration should be correct for most of cases, even without pillar data.
+With all this, it is easy to install and configure a simple NTP server by just running `salt-call state.sls ntp.conf`: the package will be installed, the service will be running and the configuration should be correct for most of cases, even without pillar data.

-Alternatively you can define a highstate in `/srv/saltstack/salt/top.sls` and run `salt-call state.highstate`.
+Alternatively, you can define a highstate in `/srv/saltstack/salt/top.sls` and run `salt-call state.highstate`.

 ```
 ## /srv/saltstack/salt/top.sls